scontain-gmbh/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     in memory, beyond which Ganesha would start reaping and expire it off.
     Comes to play if the config Expired_Client_Threshold is not set to ZERO.

+Blocking_Locks(bool, default true)
+    Whether to allow blocking locks (READW_LT/WRITEW_LT) for NFSv4.
+When set to false, blocking lock requests will be treated as non-blocking locks (READ_LT/WRITE_LT).
+This means that if a lock cannot be granted immediately due to a conflict, the server will return NFS4ERR_DENIED instead of blocking the request and waiting for the lock to become available.

 RADOS_KV {}
 --------------------------------------------------------------------------------